Deleting edges to restrict the size of an epidemic in temporal networks: A ``clocked'' generalization of temporal reachability

 \section{A ``clocked'' generalization of temporal reachability}

 In many applications, we might want to generalise our notion of temporal reachability: we might require that the time between arriving at and leaving any vertex on a temporal path falls within some fixed range.
 For example, in the context of disease transmission, an upper bound on the permitted time between entering and leaving a vertex might represent the time within which an infection would be detected and eliminated (thus ensuring no further transmission).
-On the other hand, a lower bound might represent the minimum time individuals must spend together for there to be a non-trivial probability of disease transmission.
+On the other hand, a lower bound might represent the time before an individual becomes infectious or, in the case of vertices corresponding to multiple individuals in the same location (e.g. animals on a farm or humans in the same household) the minimum time individuals must spend together for there to be a non-trivial probability of disease transmission (so that one individual brings the infection to the location, but another transmits it onwards).
 Motivated by this, we now define a generalized notion of temporal reachability which allows for such ``clocked'' restrictions.
+For the rest of the section we fix two natural numbers $\alpha$ and $\beta$ such that $\alpha \leq \beta$.